mashtullah/cropshot/README.md

 And there you go!!

 ## License
 cropshot is a truly opensource chrome extension which will always be free under the BSD 3 License.
+You can feel free to use it for commercial or non commercial purposes.